 Cats have evolved as a fine tuned hunting machine, which parallels their need for fresh meat and animal fats in their diet.
 The structure of their bodies, teeth, claws, and digestive tracts are finely tuned to catch and process live prey.
 Cats, unlike dogs, will rarely touch carrion (old dead meat/carcass), and will not scavenge like dogs.
 They always prefer fresh meat/prey, and as such, are rarely poisoned or take baits.
 This is also why they can be fussy eaters, and will rarely be tricked into taking medication mixed in their food.
 They have evolved to exist in the most arid environments, which is why they thrive in the Australian bush.
 Their urinary system has evolved to enable them to conserve water very effectively, producing highly concentrated urine (the strong smell we all know well) and requiring only minute amounts of water each day.
 They do this by absorbing up to 80% of their water requirements from their live prey, and hence they need to drink very rarely.
-This is why I believe that the practice of feeding dry food rations to cats is totally wrong, and results in the high levels of urinary tract disorders and renal failure we see in cats today.
+This is why we believe that the practice of feeding dry food rations to cats is totally wrong, and results in the high levels of urinary tract disorders and renal failure we see in cats today.
 Unless cats adapt quickly, and dramatically increase their water intake to compensate for the lack of moisture in the food, their urinary system is forced to produce more and more concentrated urine, which results in crystal formation, PH imbalance, and renal overload.
 Substitution of meat protein with cheaper carbohydrates and vegetable protein, as occurs in nearly all commercial cat foods is another prime reason why we see a decline in health, and an increase in obesity, and diabetes in modern cats.
 Cats are unable to properly cope with long term dry food intake, and will not live to their full potential on this type of ration, no matter how good or expensive the product.

 So what should a modern cat eat?